damien-monni/damien-monni/README.md

 npm install
 ```

+3. Duplicate `.env.local.example` and `.env.test.local.example` files, remove the `example` from their filenames, and fill them with the right values.

-3. Run the development server
+4. Run the development server

 `npm run dev`